mongodb/docs-app-services/docs-release-notes.md

 ## Secure Your App

-- Use a VPC Private Endpoint: Add VPC Private Endpoint note about using IP Access Lists.
+- Use a VPC Private Endpoint: Add a note about using VPC Private Endpoint with IP Access Lists.

 # May 17, 2024